Alhajideen/vet-clinic/README.md

 # 📖 Vet Clinic <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[VET CLINIC]** is an educational project.
+> **[VET CLINIC]** is an educational project.
 This is used to learn SQL queries.
 In this project, I have performed CRUD operations using basic Postgresql.

 ## 🛠 Built With <a name="built-with">Postgresql</a>